If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 Daisy Del Sol

 Daisy Del Sol is an online vintage and contemporary clothing store.
 Their store is powered by Bigcommerce.
-They started out selling vintage clothing and later expanded to a more contemporary range, an expansion made possible by their website builder.
+They started out selling vintage clothing and later expanded to a more contemporary range, an expansion made possible by their online store builder.